Keylem/ThinkPad-E14-Gen3-AMD-Ryzen-5-5500U-Hackintosh/README.md

 For the R7 Model
 --
 If you ever intend to use this EFI with a 8 core R7, please modify BA060000 0000 value to BA080000 0000 on config.plist, then rename your CPU using CPU-Name.command

+Thanks to the magicians who made it possible:
+--
+- Visual Ehrmanntraut
+- ExtremeXT
+- NyanCatTW1
+- Trassic
+- 4TechGuns
+- ... and many other NootedRed Testers
+- RehabMan
+- Dortania